Skip to content

 How far does a agricultural inspectors salary go in Massachusetts?

-Massachusetts has a Regional Price Parity of 100 (100 is the national average).
-That's right at the national average.
-After cost-of-living adjustment, the median agricultural inspectors salary is worth about $46,428 in national-average purchasing power.
+Massachusetts has a Regional Price Parity of 100.09 (100 is the national average).
+Prices are above average here, so your dollar buys less than the same salary would in a cheaper metro.
+After cost-of-living adjustment, the median agricultural inspectors salary is worth about $46,468 in national-average purchasing power.

 Where do agricultural inspectors get paid the most?